nasa/fprime/docs/UsersGuide/cmake/cmake-api.md

 These links document the custom targets integrated into the F´ build system.
 Targets can be generically integrated to support both module-level and global targets building toward the same F´ "target".
-For example, the "dict" target may build local dictionary fragements and then roll them into a global dictionary.
+For example, the "dict" target may build local dictionary fragments and then roll them into a global dictionary.

 [Target](../api/cmake/support/Target.md): target subsystem documentation